 - At Peasedown St John Primary School, we believe that parents should be involved at every stage in any plans to meet a child's special needs.
-Parents/ carers are invited into school three times per year to review and update their child's SEND Support Plan. - All children with SEND receive support and resources from the school's funding.
-A child with a statement of SEND/EHC Plan will receive additional resources and support funded by the LA, as a 'top-up' to those provided by the school. - Either the class teacher, Inclusion Leader or Head teacher always follows up parental concerns about children's progress.
-If further action is considered to be required, then the concerns are recorded, together with any assessment information available or variations in teaching strategies being used. - Our Homework Policy ensures that children with SEND are given work which is appropriate to their needs and which supports their individual targets.
-This is done with ongoing support from the Inclusion Leader.
-The School's HomeSchool Agreement establishes common expectations for all pupils, with regard to the partnership between home and school, in supporting a pupil's educational development.
+Parents/ carers are invited into school three times per year to review and update their child's SEND Support Plan - All children with SEND receive support and resources from the school's funding.
+A child with an EHC Plan will receive additional resources and support funded by the LA, as a 'top-up' to those provided by the school - Either the class teacher, SENDCo or Head teacher always follows up parental concerns about children's progress.
+If further action is considered to be required, then the concerns are recorded, together with any assessment information available or variations in teaching strategies being used - Our Homework Policy ensures that children with SEND are given work which is appropriate to their needs and which supports their individual targets.
+This is done with ongoing support from the SENDCo.
+The School's Home-School Agreement establishes common expectations for all pupils, with regard to the partnership between home and school

 Our curriculum is designed to match your child's needs by offering personalised learning which is differentiated according to their ability and their style of learning.
 This will develop their skills as learners and help them to become more independent, enabling them to progress and reach their full potential.
 The classroom environment may also be adapted to suit individual needs e.g. providing a workstation or a visual timetable.
-Where a child has been identified with SEND, their work will be differentiated by the class teacher as needed, to enable them to access the curriculum more easily.
+Where a child has been identified with SEND, their work will be adapted and scaffolded by the class teacher as needed, to enable them to access the curriculum more easily.